 The Erie Canal Adventure Lab Trail was created in 2021 and spans the 363 mile length of the Erie Canal from Buffalo to Albany.
-It consists of 69 uniquely designed Adventure Labs created by 51 skilled storytellers.
-The many adventures that were created consist of a vast variety of themes to produce the ultimate experience for all who traverse the trail.
+There are 69 uniquely designed Adventure Labs created by 51 skilled storytellers.
+The many adventures that were created consist of a variety of themes to produce the ultimate experience for all who traverse the trail.
 History, artwork, nature, cemeteries, dog parks, wildlife, and even Santa Claus are just some of the subjects you will encounter along your journey.
-Each completed adventure will leave you wanting to do another as you learn all about this extraordinary region of the USA.
+Each completed adventure will leave you wanting to do another as you learn all about this extraordinary region of the United States

 Erie Canal Adventure Lab Trail